zalando/zalando.github.io/_docs/releasing/Discontinuing-a-project.md

 ## What projects should be discontinued?

-2 factors indicates if a project is ready for discontinuation.
-Either the project has no active maintainers, and/or the project have no internal usage.
-While these 2 factors typically overlap, a project with internal usage and no maintainers need support to [find new internal maintainers]() rather than being discontinued.
+Two factors indicate whether a project is ready for being discontinued.
+Either the project has no active maintainers, and/or the project has no internal usage.
+While these two factors typically overlap, a project with internal usage and no maintainers needs support to [find new internal maintainers]() rather than being discontinued.

 Events which typically triggers a project being discontinued: